Jeferson505/flutter_summernote/README.md

 ## Setup

-To use flutter_summernote dependency by this repository, add the following code to your pubspec.yaml
+To use flutter_summernote dependency by this repository, add the following code to your pubspec.yaml in dependencies section:
 ```yaml
     flutter_summernote:
         git: https://github.com/Jeferson505/flutter_summernote.git